 Today, Monday the 13th of January, five Australian students of architecture, engineering and design start their exchange in Copenhagen as a part of the exchange programme ‘MADE by the Opera House’.
-Until the 20th of January, the students will be working on an interdisciplinary project where they are asked to make a new interpretation of the Aller Media Building in Copenhagen.
+Until the 20th of February, the students will be working on an interdisciplinary project where they are asked to develop a new interpretation of the Aller Media Building in Copenhagen in a future context - 2030 and 2050.
 The goal of the project is for the students to gain experience with cross-disciplinary working methods by collaborating on a project that presents them with architectural, engineering and design-related challenges.

 Throughout their exchange programme, the students will participate in masterclasses, reviews, study trips etc.